Deborah Sanders

 Sharleen Joynt

-Past successes include Gilda Rigoletto at Edmonton Opera, Controller Flight at Pacific Opera Victoria; she appeared as Winnie in Lembit Beecher’s Sky on Swings, a new opera about Alzheimer’s disease with Frederica von Stade with Opera Philadelphia, Musetta La Bohème at Vancouver Opera and Pacific Opera Victoria, and Cunegonde Candide at with Tanglewood Music Festival, Ravinia Music Festival, Anchorage Opera, Orlando Philharmonic and Opera de Lyon.
+Past successes include her role and company début as Gilda Rigoletto at Edmonton Opera, at Florida Grand Opera and at Opera Colorado; Controller Flight at Pacific Opera Victoria and at Seattle Opera—filmed and live-streamed; Winnie in Lembit Beecher’s Sky on Swings, a new opera about Alzheimer’s disease starring Frederica von Stade with Opera Philadelphia, Musetta La Bohème at Vancouver Opera and Pacific Opera Victoria, and Cunegonde Candide at Tanglewood Music Festival, Ravinia Music Festival, Anchorage Opera, with Orlando Philharmonic and most recently when she jumped into the role for an indisposed colleague at Opera de Lyon in her French debut.
+She also appeared as Amore Gluck’s Orfeo at Seattle Opera, and as Euridice Orphée in her return to Edmonton Opera.

 “Sharleen Joynt en Cunégonde est une formidable découverte, qui paraît disposer de deux voix : dans le grave, la couleur et l’intonation sont typiques du musical américain, alors que son registre aigu est celui d’une pure soprano colorature, d’une extrême agilité et aux suraigus faciles.
 Son air redoutable « Glitter and be gay » relève d’un vrai feu d’artifice vocal, déclenchant, presqu’à la fin du premier acte donc, les applaudissements du public.”
 Irma Foletti, Bachtrack, 23 December 2022